Paid Ads for B2B services firms

 Source: LinkedIn Ads Benchmark Report, 2024.

-Paid advertising for B2B services firms is the deliberate purchase of media to accelerate pipeline against a defined account list.
 The discipline combines account-aware targeting (LinkedIn, Google custom audiences, ABM retargeting), creative that reads as useful rather than promotional, and measurement frameworks that account for 60-180 day sales cycles.
 Done right, it compresses deal velocity; done badly, it produces a leaderboard of expensive clicks that never become revenue.

 Account-Aware Paid